bitshares/bitshares.github.io-old/_technology/decentralized-asset-exchange.md

 that BitUSD is secure against just about everything but an unfixable software bug in the BitShares protocol itself.
 By the time BitShares matures to the level Bitcoin is at today you could expect the probability of that kind of bug to be similar to Bitcoin having that kind of bug.

-If you want know more about how our market pegged BitAsset system works then checkout my detailed article on the subject.

 ## Global Unified Order Book